Real Estate Glossary

 FEDERAL HOUSING ADMINISTRATION – (FHA) – This is an agency that is part of the U.S. Department of Housing and Urban Development (HUD).
 Its main activity is the insuring of residential mortgage loans made by private lenders.
-The Federal Housing Administration sets certain standards for construction and underwriting but does not lend any money.
+The Federal Housing Administration sets specific standards for construction and underwriting but does not lend any money.

-FIXED RATE MORTGAGE – Is a mortgage that the interest stays fixes or does not change during the entire term of the loan.
+FIXED-RATE MORTGAGE – Is a mortgage that the interest stays fixes or does not change during the entire term of the loan.

 FORECLOSURE – The legal process by which a borrower in mortgage default is deprived of his or her interest in the mortgaged property.
 The process usually involves a judicial sale to pay the debt in the event of default.

 GOVERNMENT NATIONAL MORTGAGE ASSOCIATION – Also known as Ginnie Mae.
-They guarantee the timely payment of principal and interest payments on residential mortgage backed securities to institutional investors worldwide.
+They guarantee the timely payment of principal and interest payments on residential mortgage-backed securities to institutional investors worldwide.
 These securities, called “pools” of mortgage loans, are used as collateral for the issuance of securities in financial markets.